timjolson/threesidedcoin/README.md

     sim_minimize.py - run sim, use scipy.optimize.minimize to find solution;
                       each iteration increases number of flips, decreases timestep

+    sim_linspace.py - run sim on a distribution of ratios

 ## files
     sim.log - log file of sims run